Data Modeling for Environmental Science

 Books and Media

-Students will also be assigned readings from the following set of books (below).
-These books will be required for this class and are available in the university bookstore or as otherwise noted below.
+Students will also be assigned readings from the primary text (1 below) required for this class and that is available in the university bookstore or online.
+I have also included some reference books for will R but these are not required.

 1. The Book of R by Tilman M. Davies.
 Base R perspective.
 A good place to start.